ax13090/apostov/README.md

 ```

 ## Author and license
-This project is written by Axel de Sablet and release into the public domain for use by anyone who finds it useful.
+This project is written by Axel de Sablet and released into the public domain for use by anyone who finds it useful.
 I would appreciate feedback but of course, there is no requirement for that.